ct1/guides/git_production.md

 ### Add remote-repository localy
 Now add this bare repository to your local system as a remote ideintified by `production`.
-It can also be called "staging" or "live" or "test" depending on your configuration.
+It can also be called `staging` or `live` or `test` or ... depending on your configuration.

 6. Add a remote repository called 'production':
 ```